 George's experience as a storyteller, along with a Ph.D. in Clinical Psychology from the University of Edinburgh, equipped him to offer workshops on managing stage fright and other elements of performance anxiety.

-George passed away on January 10, 2018.
-His last performance with Durham Storytellers was in 2016.
+George's last performance with Durham Storytellers was in 2016.
+He passed away on January 10, 2018.

 About Our Storytelling Elders

 Elders are greatly respected in the storytelling community.
 Elders are the voices of wisdom.
 Many collect our histories and traditions, passing them on to the next generation.
-Our storytelling elders began telling stories in their early 20’s and 30’s.
+Our storytelling elders began telling stories early in their careers.
 With their many years of storytelling experience, they continue to encourage and inspire others to become better storytellers.